keklingaiu/Final-Project/README.md

   - Collect all the diamonds by colliding with them
   - You lose a life if the enemies touch you
   - You lose if you run out of lives, or if the time runs out
+  - Collect helmets to gain an additional life

 ## Impediments
 - The main struggle was working with GitHub and allowing us all to access the files to work on them.